getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 ## Option B2: NoOp SDK Init <a name="option-b2"></a>

-The SDK disables itself when it detects a continuous crash with one of the options of [A](#options-for-detecting-sdk-crashes).
-It keeps track of how often the SDK was started and after x times it retries to initialize again.
+The SDK makes the SDK init a NoOp (no operation) when it detects a continuous crash with one of the options of [A](#options-for-detecting-sdk-crashes).This is the last resort and we should try to avoid this as much as we can, but it's better to have no data than crashes and no data.
+To minimize the risk of staying wrongly in NoOp mode and to avoid flying completely blind on the root cause, the SDK keeps track of how often the SDK was started in NoOp mode and after x times it retries to initialize.

-TODO: Explain that disabling the SDK is the last resort and that we should try to avoid it at all costs.
-If we disable it, we are blind and so are our users.
-If a SDK keeps crashing, users still see data in App Store Connect and Google Play Console.
-It's bad, but at least we know what's happening and how to fix it.
-Completely disabling the SDK makes it hard us to identify the root cause.
-Therefore, we must use the SDK safe mode first and then disable the SDK.
-What also helps is to retry the SDK initialization every x times to minimize the risk of wrongly disabling the SDK, and to have potential SDK crashes in the App Store Connect and Google Play Console.
+### Pros <a name="option-b2-pros"></a>

+1. We stop crashing our users.

+### Cons <a name="option-b2-cons"></a>

+1. We stop sending data due to a false positive.

 ## Option B3: [Discarded] Remote Kill Switch <a name="option-b3"></a>

+> 🚫 **Discard reason:** It makes sense to consider this option once we implement a remote config for all SDKs, but it's too much effort as a standalone feature. 🚫

 There might be scenarios where the SDK can’t detect it’s crashing.
 We might be able to detect via the SDK crash detection that the SDK causes many crashes, and we could manually or, based on some criteria, disable the SDK.
 We could also allow our customers to disable the SDK remotely if they see many crashes in the Google Play Console or App Store Connect.
+It

 The remote kill switch has to be strictly tied to SDK versions.
 When the SDK gets an update, it ignores the killswitch from the previous SDK version.